joakimsahlstrom/twyn/README.md

 # twyn!
 Twyn maps json to java, using jackson under the hood.
-It allows for lenient parsing with less code.
+It allows for lenient parsing with little code.

 Requires Java 8.
 RAD?